AllenYLJiang/Atoms-to-Events-Categorical-Evidence-Composition-for-Video-Anomaly-Detection/Readme.md

 ```bash
 python scripts/train_role_learning.py \  --manifest_csv runs/manifest.csv --epochs 60 --topk 10 --freeze_bias_epochs 5
 ```
+Note: in runs/, there are folders each of which has the same name of a video (except suffix), in each folder there are two files:

+1. trainpack.pt: dict {'pbar': tensor with shape T x C, T denotes the number of frames in current video, C denotes the number of all atoms, each entry denotes the presence score of an atom in a frame with reference to video segment, 'labels': shape T}

+2. video_event_labels.csv: DataFrame with dimension (1+N), the first element is the name of a video (except suffix), the following dimensions are one-hot coding of N abnormal events

+Format of input manifest.csv: DataFrame, each row has two columns, the first column is the directory runs/video_name, the second column is the directory runs/video_name/video_event_labels.csv

+Format of output: \rho_dir, \rho_ind denoting the roles of all atoms

 Artifacts:
 - `runs/demo/presence.pt` – T×C frame presence.